andyrids/andyrids/README.md

 # Introduction

-I'm a former linguist with analytical experience, who works in a an operational data mining role, which involves the creation of custom analytics and the automation of technical analytic tradecraft.
-My personal projects are often geared towards professional development, but also frontend development and embedded projects with Raspberry Pi.
+I'm a former linguist and analyst, working in a an operational data mining role.
+My personal projects are often geared towards professional development, but also frontend development and embedded projects with Raspberry Pi devices.

 ## My Dev Environment